 When making a misdiagnosis claim, naturally, you may question how much compensation for medical negligence could be awarded.
 In order to determine how much compensation for medical negligence, we must first acknowledge how the claims process is broken down.

 you can receive both special damages and general damages.
 Special damages are for the costs you have had to fund as a direct consequence of your injury or illness, for example, loss of earnings or hospital parking tickets.
 General damages refer to the pain and discomfort you have encountered, and therefore, the payout you receive to compensate for this.
 Some of the most common damages claimed for when it comes to these cases are as follows:

 - Life expectancy reduction

 You may have come across a misdiagnosis compensation calculator on the Internet, which has worked out how much money you will get.
 Again, this should only be taken with a pinch of salt.
-It is impossible for a tool like this to tell you how much compensation you will get.
+A tool like this can’t tell you how much compensation you will get.
 A misdiagnosis claims calculator will only ever give you a rough estimate.

 So, how is compensation calculated?
 Some of the factors that will be considered are as follows:

 - How the misdiagnosis has impacted your quality of life

 - The suffering and pain caused by improper medical treatment being administered.

 - The length of recovery time that was added to your existing recovery

 - The nature of the illness you are experiencing.